return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_common_c.rst

         pointer to the hw struct

     :param u16 udp_port:
-        the UDP port to add
+        the UDP port to add in Host byte order

     :param u8 protocol_index:
         protocol index type